F.O.D. (band): Punkrock 4 Life (2017)

-On November 8th 2017, F.O.D. released a new single for charity: "Hope For A Moment" by F.O.D. & Friends.
+On November 8, 2017, F.O.D. released a new single for charity: "Hope For A Moment" by F.O.D. & Friends.
 The song was released in the context of "Music For Life", a yearly action for charity by Belgian national radio station Studio Brussel and in favor of 'Wereld-Delen', which tries to improve the well-being of disadvantaged people.
 They recorded this one with people from Belgian Punk rock and metal scene like Dieter (Flatcat), Roos Van Acker, Tim Van Doorn, Hanne (For I Am), Jeroen (Fleddy Melculy) and Steven (Off The Cross).
 Extra track: 'Bakske Vol Met Stro' by Urbanus.

 Sleepville (2020)

 In March 2020, F.O.D. released their widely anticipated fourth album Sleepville.
 It is a more experimental album exploring the boundaries of punk rock, even using classical instruments in the arrangements.
 The lyrics tell the story of Annie, a fictional character.
-The album consists of 2 discs and comes with a book that tells the full story of Annie - with accompanying artwork.
+The album consists of 2 discs and comes with a book that tells the full story of Annie - with accompanying linocut artwork by Jelle Meys.

 Due to bad timing (release 1 week before the global pandemic and lockdowns), the album did not get the promotion and tours it deserved and got a bit 'forgotten'.

+The Once A Virgin Club (2024)

+On April 5, 2024, F.O.D. released their album The Once A Virgin Club.
+It had been announced as a return to their roots, being less experimental and more straight forward than Sleepville.
+The record consists of 12 tracks with a total playing time of 27:08 minutes.
+Despite the simpler overall direction, the album shows a further development of the harmonies and vocal arrangements.
+The release was accompanied by a switch to the labels SBÄM and Double Helix Records.
+Stefan Beham, owner of SBÄM, also developed the cover artwork.
+The cover and title refer to growing older and reflecting on one's own youth, while the lyrics do not follow an overarching concept this time, but deal with various topics.
+The album was celebrated with a release party in Duffel, Belgium, and followed by a tour through Germany, Czech Republic, Austria and Slovenia.